mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

 .. plot:: ../plots/SSS.py
    :include-source: no

-This kind of approach where each signal is sampled based on a common "tick" (or clock) is a good way to avoid determinism issues.
+This kind of approach, where each signal is sampled based on a common "tick" (or clock), is a good way to avoid determinism issues.
 However, what about cases where you have one signal that samples at a higher rate than another but you know that at certain times they should be sampled together?
 Consider the following example: